aquagirlish/aquagirlish.github.io/README.md

 # aquagirlish.github.io
-A place to publish my CCT360 content.
+A place to publish my design portfolio.
 This is going to host my website.